-Theresa D. Jones has a reputation of being community minded.
+ST. PETERSBURG — Theresa D. Jones has a reputation for being community-minded.
 She works tirelessly to improve the quality of life for everyone she meets.
 If she’s not serving on a board or committee, she’s delivering food for Meals on Wheels.

 The oldest of seven children, she was raised in public housing and used education and activism as a vehicle for improving her life and as a platform for helping others.